nickpad/mysql-binlog/README.md

 You'll first need to install Docker if you haven't already.

-Docker Compose is used to set up two containers, one acting as the master database instance and the second running Maxwell connected to the master.
+Docker Compose is used to set up three containers, one acting as the master database instance, one as a slave and the third running Maxwell connected to the slave.

-To build the master and maxwell containers for the first time, run:
+To build the containers for the first time, run:

 ```
 docker-compose build